Constraining supermassive primordial black holes with magnetically induced gravitational waves

-At this point, we need to stress that since we use a simplified effective model in order to capture the MF amplification due to galactic/turbulent dynamo and various instability processes we underestimate the GW amplitude and therefore set conservative constraints on $\Omega_\mathrm{PBH,f}$.
+We should point out as well here that since we use a simplified effective model in order to capture the MF amplification due to galactic/turbulent dynamo and various instability processes we underestimate the GW amplitude and therefore set conservative constraints on $\Omega_\mathrm{PBH,f}$.
 Full MHD numerical simulations are required, however, in order account for the convective term in the MF induction equation and account for the aforementioned MF amplifications effects.

-Finally, it is important to highlight that the formalism developed in this Letter regarding the derivation of the magnetically induced GWs is quite generic and can be applied to any population of magnetised PBHs, e.g. PBHs with magnetic charge~\cite{Maldacena:2020skw} or Kerr-Newmann PBHs~\cite{Hooper:2022cvr}, thus promoting the portal of MIGWs to a new GW counterpart associated to PBHs, potentially detectable by current/future GW detectors.
+Finally, let us highlight that the formalism developed within this work regarding the derivation of the magnetically induced GWs is quite generic and can be applied to any population of magnetised PBHs~\cite{2023arXiv230607804K}, e.g. PBHs with magnetic charge~\cite{Maldacena:2020skw} or Kerr-Newmann PBHs~\cite{Hooper:2022cvr}, thus promoting the portal of MIGWs to a new GW counterpart associated to PBHs, potentially detectable by current/future GW detectors.